Before You Continue

 5. 05

-Output and audit artifacts are emittedTTS playback, structured results, latency traces, summaries, and handoff context are returned to the client or operator surface.
+Output and audit artifacts are emittedTTS playback or realtime audio, structured results, latency traces, summaries, and handoff context are returned to the client or operator surface.

 Building custom apps?
 Start from these GitHub repos: